How Do I Get My Car Out of Impound?

 - Discounts: Just because you are a high risk driver, does not mean you do not qualify for car insurance discounts.
 Ask the quoting agent about the discounts they offer.
 Many provide discounts for senior citizens, home ownership, miles driven to and from work, being a member of a credit union, and more.

 - What Coverage Do I Need?: Well, the impound lot is going to require your state's minimum car insurance coverage at the very least.
 It does not mean that is the best coverage for you.
 Any good car insurance agent will tell you the state minimum coverage is not enough.
-It may not make sense, but sometimes purchasing the preferred higher limits of 100,000 / 300,000 of liability is actually cheaper.
-Choosing the preferred higher liability limit is sometimes rewarded with a better rate.
 It is worth checking different coverage amounts to make sure you are getting the best possible coverage at the best possible rate.

-- SR 22 Insurance Filing: If you are trying to get your driver's license reinstated amid this process, you will also likely need to request a SR 22 car insurance filing.
+- SR 22 Insurance Filing: You may need to request a SR-22 car insurance filing.
 Basically, the filing connects your car insurance with the state so the state will receive notifications whether or not your policy is active.
-A SR 22 filing is fairly inexpensive, usually running under $50 for six months.
-Get the filing added to your new car insurance policy, then get your driver's license reinstated, then go get your car out of the impound lot.
+A SR-22 filing is fairly inexpensive, usually running about $25 but may be higher in most states.
+Get the filing added to your new car insurance policy and then go get your car out of the impound lot.

 - Choose the Best Payment Option: Car insurance policies come with a lot of different payment options.
 Choosing the best one can save you a lot of money.
 Paying in full is often a great option because it usually comes with a hefty discount, but not very many people can afford it.
-Most all insurance carriers offer a discount for choosing automatic payments.
-Selecting automatic payments from your checking or savings account will not only save you with a discount, but it often will save you a payment fee, possibly even a late fee, and best of all you often get a lower down payment.
+Some insurance carriers offer a discount for choosing automatic payments, which may help you avoid late fees in the future.

 - Get Proof of Insurance Once You Make a Down Payment on Insurance: What you really want in this process is of course to be insured, but right now you need that proof of insurance to get your car out of impound as soon as possible.
 Car insurance can be purchased over the phone with a local agent or online through a direct insurance carrier.
 Request your new insurance agent to fax the proof directly to the impound lot if you can not get a printed copy directly in your hands.